TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 Reflect on the project, both technical and organizational.
 What went well?
 What didn’t go well?

 - For the most part the power-related subsystems went well.
+The power distribution PCB performed adequately and passed all tests.
+The battery vastly outlasted what it was expected to and ....
+Finish ....

 What unanticipated problems occurred?